mauirixxx/bf2d-bf2ccd/README.md

 There's still issues with opening the firewall ports on line #9

-If you don't trust the contents of a remote script with parts running as root, the script is basically a line by line representation of commands to run.
+If you don't trust the contents of a remote script with parts running as root (understandably), the script is basically a line by line representation of commands to run.